 Host an Intern

 Unions and community organizations today are facing unprecedented challenges.
-The Labor Summer program provides an extremely valuable and successful vehicle for students to learn how their skills and energy can connect with the labor movement and to working people.
-It allows students to contextualize their own experiences and to learn the importance of the labor movement through a critical framework.
-It provides resources and access to the University for unions and community organizations in the form of students, and perhaps most importantly, it provides preparation for and entry into the labor movement to a diverse group of students with valuable skills.
+Over its 20-year history, the Labor Summer program has proven to be a valuable and successful vehicle for students to discover how their skills and energy can connect with the labor movement and working people.
+It allows students to contextualize their own experiences and understand the importance of the labor movement through both a critical framework and practice.
+It provides resources and connections to the University for unions and community organizations, and perhaps most importantly, it provides preparation for and entry into the labor movement to a diverse group of students with valuable skills.
 The Labor Center is proud to offer its Labor Summer internship remotely in 2021 to support the work of host sites safely during the pandemic.

 Training youth for the challenges ahead

 The Labor Center carefully considers the needs and expectations of each host site organization based on their submitted applications.
 We develop a comprehensive five-day training to prepare students for the work they will be doing at their host organizations.
 Interns will learn:

 - the history of the labor movement and its intersections with other social justice movements;

 - current successes and challenges facing unions and social justice organizations;

 - current campaigns, presented by workers and community members;

 - “Organizing 101,” including one-on-one conversations, charting and mapping, and identifying leaders (“Learn Organizing Skills” track); and

 - conducting strategic corporate research and power mapping (“Research and Applied Policy” track).